kul-group/kulgroup-handbook/_docs/Effective Strategies/Productivity .md

 ### Build capacity first

 It may *feel* like you can get more stuff done by focusing on small, object-level tasks.
-Early in your research, you might be tempted to prepare and run many atomic structures individually (spending a large amount of time on each job) in order to avoid writing a script to automate this task.
-However, it is far more important for you to streamline the way you work.
+For example, you might be tempted to prepare and run many atomic structures individually (spending a large amount of time on each job) in order to avoid writing a script that can automate this task.
+However, it is far more important for you to streamline the way you work, especially early in your research.
 Though it will come with some time investment, automating routine tasks will make you much more productive in the long run.

 Towards the beginning of a project, when you have a good sense of the types of tasks you will need to perform, set aside some time to get organized and write scripts to accelerate these tasks.
 When you get to the data-processing stage of your work, put an emphasis on automatically obtaining data from output files and plotting it, this is much faster and less error prone than processing data "by hand".